-John Lindley (1799-1865) was an English botanist and gardener, born in Norfolk.
-Helping out in his father’s commercial nursery as a child, sparked John’s interest in botany.
+John Lindley (1799-1865) was an English botanist and gardener born in Norfolk.
+As a child, John helped out in his father’s commercial nursery, sparking his interest in botany.

 He was largely a self-taught botanist.
-As a young man, he left Norfolk for London to work as an assistant to the famous naturist Sir Joseph Banks.
+As a young man, he left Norfolk for London to work as an assistant to the famous naturalist Sir Joseph Banks.

 Lindley’s first book was on fruit, followed by a book on Roses, where he described many new species.
 But his favourite flowers were orchids.
 At the time, he knew more about orchids than anyone else.
-He described and named nearly 150 new species of the flower in his lifetime.
+He described and named nearly 150 new species of flowers in his lifetime.

-In his book of tropical plant illustrations (Collectanea Botanical), many of the plants came from the Orchid family.
+In his book of tropical plant illustrations (Collectanea Botanical), many plants came from the Orchid family.
 He painted the botanical illustrations in the book himself.

-Lindley was pivotal in saving Kew Gardens, opening it to the public and turning it into the botanical headquarters for the UK.
+Lindley was pivotal in saving Kew Gardens, opening it to the public and turning it into the UK’s botanical headquarters.
 His famous collection of orchids was housed in the Kew herbarium.

 The Tropical Botanical Illustrations

-To download the tropical plant print you want click on the title above the illustrations.
-A higher resolution image will open in a new window on your browser.
-If you click on that image you will have the option to save it to your device for printing.
+To download the tropical plant print you want, click on the title above the illustrations.
+A higher-resolution image will open in a new window in your browser.
+If you click on that image, you can save it to your device for printing.

-All the vintage botanical illustrations featured here are in the Public Domain, so you are free to print and use them how you wish.
+All the vintage botanical illustrations featured here are in the Public Domain, so you can print and use them however you wish.

 1. Bromelia fastuosa